SRKelly/srkelly/README.md

 I am a Second Year medical student at University College Dublin.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on analysing non-attendance in the national Diabetic Retinopathy screening programme!
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning GI/GU in medicine and how to build a website with flask/python.
-- 👯 I’m looking to collaborate on
-- 💬 Ask me about
-- ⚡ Quote:

 - 📫 How to reach me:

 <!--